akeneo/pim-community-dev/Bundle/LocaleBundle/Resources/doc/reference/locale-settings.md

 Locale settings provides application language configuration.
 Application language affects translations and representation of date times.
-For example you could have en_US locale but french language, in this case date/times will be localized using en_US locale but with french language.
+For example you could have en_US locale but french language, in this case date/times will be localized using en_US locale formats but with french language.
 To get current language there is a corresponding method:

 ```php
 $localeSettings = $this->get('oro_locale.settings');